Ankit-0202/turing-machine-simulator/README.md

 - **Python+**: [Download and install Python](https://www.python.org/downloads/).
 - **Git**: [Download and install Git](https://git-scm.com/downloads).
 - **Basic Knowledge**: Familiarity with React, TypeScript, Flask and Tailwind CSS is beneficial.

 ---

-## **Bumping**

-Any commit message that includes #major, #minor, #patch, or #none will trigger the respective version bump.
-If two or more are present, the highest-ranking one will take precedence.

----